paulej/rfctools/example/draft-jones-markdown-example-00.md

-Since installing and configuring both xml2rfc and mmark can require a bit of head scratching and the process is easily forgotten after a span of months when a new update is available, the xmltools docker container can help make like a little easier.
+Since installing and configuring both xml2rfc and mmark can require a bit of head scratching and the process is easily forgotten after a span of months when a new update is available, the xmltools docker image can help make life a little easier.

-This file is an example of how to use that container.
+This file is used to illustrate how to create an IETF draft from markdown (using mmark's syntax) via a docker container.

 # Conventions Used In This Document